The LXD container hypervisor

 Like a virtual machine, only faster

-The speed and density of containers, the familiarity of virtual machines — Canonical’s LXD is the next‐generation hypervisor for Linux at scale.
+LXD is the next‐generation hypervisor for Linux at scale.
 LXD is designed to “lift and shift” Linux VMs to containers without modifying the app or operations.
-Nearly all applications can be installed in LXD containers, gaining performance and density.
-There is no need to touch the application to make it run in an LXD container because LXD’s machine containers operate just like virtual machines.
+Nearly all applications can be installed in LXD containers with no need to touch the application to make it run because LXD’s machine containers operate just like VMs.

 LXD is in use at